benlue/coServ/README.md

 <a name="blkInput"></a>
 ## Specifying block input
 Unlike most programming languages, HTML does not have a way to specify input to a page (well, HTML was invented to present static contents rather than dynamic apps.
 No reason to blame HTML for that.)
-In the latest release of coServ, you can specify input parameters to a block.
+In the latest release of coServ, we have a solution for that.
+You can specify input parameters to a block.
 That can be done by manually edit the "siteURI.json" file or using the design console.
-Now with HTML refactoring and explicit input specification, the methodology we adopt in programming can be applied to HTML as well.
+Now with HTML refactoring and explicit input specification, the methodology we adopt in software development can be applied to HTML as well.

 <a name="wcomp"></a>
 ## Wcomps